Ivan Smagghe

 Ivan Smagghe is a French DJ and producer.
 He was originally known as Ivan Rough Trade, after his job in the Rough Trade record store in Paris.

+Career

 His musical style has been described as electro house and "minimal electro."
 Smagghe's Death Disco compilation was a key release in the electroclash genre.
 He formed Black Strobe in 1997 with Arnaud Rebotini, but left in 2006.
 Black Strobe describe their dark electronic sound as "frozen balearic gay biker house".
 Smagghe is also a member of the Volga Select project, with Marc Collin.